ceramic-sf/quick-boi-source/bolq.md

 A search for correlations can result in findings that predict things well, but encourage thinking that does not match reality of how things work.
 ```

 Search for correlations leads to testable theories without explanations, which is [bad science](#good-science).
-Correlations can be found beween two variables without an explanation about why one thing causes another.
+Correlations can be found between two variables without an explanation about why one thing causes another.
 An explanation allows the theory to be falsified.

 For example consider that people living near power stations have worse health.
 If no explanation is created, a policy to ban living around power stations might be made.
 One theory is that radiation from the station affects health, you could falsify that theory by putting people near power stations and seeing if they had worse health.
 It turns out that the lower health was caused by properties being cheaper around power stations, and those people had less money for health care.
 So putting a wealthy people near the station would not cause poor health, thus falsifying the theory.